jean-pierreBoth/annembed/README.md

 The crate will provide:

 1. Some variations on data embedding tools from t-Sne (2008) to Umap(2018).
-   Our implementation is in fact a mix of the various embedding algorithms
+   Our implementation is a mix of the various embedding algorithms
     recently published and mentioned in References.

    - The graph is initialized by the Hnsw nearest neighbour algorithm.
-     This provides for free sub-sampling in the data to embed by considering only less densely occupied layers (the upper layers).
+     This provides for free, sub-sampling in the data to embed by considering only less densely occupied layers (the upper layers).
 This corresponds generally to a subsampling of 2%-4%, but can give a guarantee as the distance beetween points leaved out the sampling and its nearest sampled neighbour are known.
+The hnsw structure enables also an iterative initialization of the embedding by taking into account an increasing number of layers.

+   - The preliminary graph built for the embedding uses an exponential function of distances to neighbour nodes (as in Umap).
+It is possible to modulate the initial edge weight by :
+     - Considering a power of the distance function to neighbours (See documentation in EmbedderParams).
-   - The preliminary graph built for the embedding uses an exponential kernel (as in Umap) taking into account a local density of points.
-There is no symetrisation of the graph. (except when initializing the embedding with diffusion maps in this case it is done as in t-sne or LargeVis.
-We use the diffusion maps algorithm (Lafon-Keller-Coifman), even though we have an exponential kernel.
+     - Taking into account a local density of points.
+There is no symetrization of the graph. (except when initializing the embedding with diffusion maps in this case it is done as in t-sne or LargeVis).
+We use the diffusion maps algorithm (Lafon-Keller-Coifman).

    - We also use a cross entropy optimization of this initial layout but take into account the initial local density estimate of each point when computing the cauchy weight of an embedded edge.